Angulimala (2003 film): Reception

 Religious leaders and Buddhists called for the film to be banned, voicing concerns that it distorted Buddhist teachings, showed them in bad light and glorified violence.
-The film was initially blocked from release by government censors, who demanded the film be re-edited for the concerns of the public in Thailand most of which are Buddhist and not Christians.
+The film was initially blocked from release by government censors, who demanded the film be re-edited for the Thai public, mostly devout Buddhists.

 Some violent scenes were removed and the film's tagline was changed.
 It was then viewed by revered monk Phra Phisan Dhammavadhi, who had earlier called for the film to be banned, and found acceptable.

 The film had poor box-office reception in Thailand, which critics blamed on the poor show and violent and negative depiction of the film.

 Nonetheless, Angulimala won at the Thailand National Film Association Awards for best costumes, best visual effects and best supporting actress for Alisa Kajornchaiyakul.
 It was screened at the 26th Moscow International Film Festival in 2004, where it was in competition for a Golden St. George.
 It also screened at the Asian Film Festival of Paris in 2004.